yaroslaff/str2str/README.md

     ...
 ~~~

-#### JOINS
+#### GROUPS
-str2str can join records together. options:
+str2str can group records together. options:

-`--join FIELD` if this option is used, all records with same values of FIELD will be joined together.
+`--group FIELD` if this option is used, all records with same values of FIELD will be grouped together.
-If field exist in at least one joining record, it will be present in resulting (joined) record.
+If field exist in at least one grouping record, it will be in resulting (grouped) record.
 So, if record 1 has fields AA and BB, and record 2 has fields AA and CC, final record will have fields AA, BB and CC.

-if `--jdiscard` option is used, records which doesn't has join FIELD will be discarded.

-What if fields are overlapping (two or more records has fields of same name)? str2str behavior will depend on options `--jname`,`--jlist`, `--jmin`, `--jmax`, `--jfirst` and `--jlast`.
+What if fields are overlapping (two or more records has fields of same name)? str2str behavior will depend on options `--gname`,`--glist`, `--gmin`, `--gmax`, `--gfirst` and `--glast`.
 Each of this option accepts one field name as argument, and this field will be processed by specific method.
 Options could be specified multiple time.

-if `--jname FIELD` was used, then new field is created for each new value. field name will be `_join_JC_FIELD` where JC is number of this join operation and FIELD is field name.
+if `--gname FIELD` was used, then new field is created for each new value. field name will be `_group_GC_FIELD` where GC is number of this group operation and FIELD is field name.

-if `--jlist FIELD` was used, FIELD will be list, and each new value is append to this list.
+if `--glist FIELD` was used, FIELD will be list, and each new value is append to this list.

-if `--jmin FIELD` was used, FIELD will have first value (unless it's also given in --jlast FIELD), but special field `_join_min_FIELD` will be created and it will have minimal value of this field among all joined fields.
+if `--gmin FIELD` was used, FIELD will have first value (unless it's also given in --glast FIELD), but special field `_group_min_FIELD` will be created and it will have minimal value of this field among all grouped fields.

-if `--jmax FIELD` was used, FIELD will have first value (unless it's also given in --jlast FIELD), but special field `_join_max_FIELD` will be created and it will have maxsimal value of this field among all joined fields.
+if `--gmax FIELD` was used, FIELD will have first value (unless it's also given in --glast FIELD), but special field `_group_max_FIELD` will be created and it will have maximal value of this field among all grouped fields.

-**Note:** if both `--jmin FIELD` and `--jmax FIELD` was used, there will be also `_join_delta_FIELD` field with difference between max and min value.
+**Note:** if both `--gmin FIELD` and `--gmax FIELD` was used, there will be also `_group_delta_FIELD` field with difference between max and min value.

-if `--jlast FIELD` was used, FIELD will have value of last field.
+if `--glast FIELD` was used, FIELD will have value of last field.

-if `--jfirst FIELD` was used, FIELD will have value of first field (never will be overwritten by new values).
+if `--gfirst FIELD` was used, FIELD will have value of first field (never will be overwritten by new values).

-On each join, `_join_jc` field is incremented, so you can see how many records are grouped in joined record.
+On each grouping operation, `_group_gc` field is incremented, so you can see how many records are grouped in record.

-Join performed before sorting, so you can sort data based on fields which will be generated during joining.
+Grouping performed before sorting, so you can sort data based on fields which will be generated during grouping.

+f
 ### Stage 4: Output

 - `--dump` - output data as simple python print does. (not very useful. --jdump is better.